-Wisconsin students now have the ability to apply for open enrollment year-round through an exception process.
+Wisconsin students have the ability to apply for open enrollment year-round through the Alternative Enrollment Program.
 The Wisconsin Department of Public Instruction (DPI) has made an application available for all families that want to enroll their children in a school outside of their resident district.
 The application can be filled out if your child meets one of the seven criteria listed below: